 One particular vision (waking nightmares, dayscreams? heh…) keeps coming to her of Cleo, trapped by older people in a restaurant, or cabin, and there are sandwiches.
 (Yes, sandwiches.)
 Maude is certain that Cleo is still alive, but her family isn’t.
 Especially since they just conducted a funeral that she refused to attend.
 “You just buried some wood!”
 Well, one day, after fainting after a particularly horrible vision, Maude decides she has got to go home and look for where these visions might be coming from.

-And when she gets back home, we meet Cleo’s parents, and Cleo’s fiancé, Ralph (played by Alex Russell, who was awesome in the movie Chronicle).
-We also quickly meet the local policeman, Henry (played by Jonny Pasvolsky) that has been hunting Cleo’s case since she went missing.
-Oh, and by the way, Henry may have been attracted to Claire at some point in the past.
-So, suddenly, we have a ex-love triangle of some weird psycho-twin-hunting (Ok, that wasn’t my best turn of phrase.
-I’m currently on another plane and getting elbowed in both my sides.
-What about team-geminae-squad?
-No. I’m just passing at this point.) team in the car when Maude decides to start following her visions.
+And when Maude gets back home, we meet the twin’s parents, as well as Cleo’s fiancé, Ralph (played by Alex Russell, who was awesome in the movie Chronicle).
+We also quickly meet the local policeman, Henry (played by Jonny Pasvolsky) who has been searching for Cleo since she went missing.
+Oh, and by the way, Henry may also have been attracted to Claire at some point in the past.
+So, suddenly, we have serious love triangle, pop up out of nowhere.
+We have Maude.
+We have Henry.
+And we have Ralph.
+The Cleo Hunting Trifecta… or something.

-Quickly they arrive at the RV park where the house is that Maude saw in her visions.
+Soon enough, following Maude’s visions, they arrive at the RV park where Cleo went missing.
 (How?
 That is unclear.
 The only identifiable mark on the house is “Flo’s”.)
-But soon they are moving deeper and deeper into the land search for the trace that only Maude can smell.
-Eventually they meet up with Dr. Nerida, and her husband and they have seen Cleo there at the RV Park (not sure what they call it in Australia).
-So the clan of three (better?) is on the right track.
-But all of a sudden, Maude wakes somewhere else.
-She’s in the big house mentioned by the woman with special needs.
-But this is weird.
-Huge house, glorious soundtrack from the zauberflöte (you know the one, The Queen of the Night aria – the one with the High F. So good).
-But we learn quickly that Maude is trapped.
-It’s some sort of house of twins.
+But soon they are moving deeper and deeper into the RV park and the forest nearby tracking only a trace that Maude can smell.
+Soon enough, they find Dr. Nerida and Nerida’s husband – who admit to seeing Cleo at the RV Park.
+So, the trifecta now know that they are on the right track.
+But, then suddenly, Maude wakes somewhere else.
+Suddenly she’s trapped in the big house mentioned by the woman with special needs.
+It’s a huge house, and somewhere is playing the zauberflöte (you know the one, The Queen of the Night aria – the one with the High F. So good).
+It’s some sort of house for twins.
 And no one seems happy to be there.
 And they’ve done something to Ralph’s eyes?
-Something weird is happening here.
+And we all get the distinct impression that something not good – and really weird – is happening here.

 And in a scene straight out of the movie Get Out, there are rich individuals coming to see Dr. Nerida’s latest results from her latest research.
 And as they come to watch, Maude wakes, breaks out of the house, and lights on fire one of the expensive cars in the parking lot.
 Then she runs to a cabin, where she finds Ralph, who, we have learned, was a plant.
-That Ralph was trapped by Nerida, that he was a twin, and that Richie the Rabbit boy is his brother.
-And the hunters are coming for Maude, but they inadvertently shoot Ralph, and kill him.
+That Ralph was trapped by Nerida, that he also has a twin, and that Richie – the Rabbit boy -is his brother.
+And then we learn that the hunters are coming for Maude, but they inadvertently shoot Ralph, and kill him.
 And Maude runs for it.

 What’s With This Sir Francis Galton?

-Dr. Nerida mentioned him and his study and I literally fell out of my chair.
-I was like, oh wow, this is going to go in bad directions.
-I knew, that she was his scholastic predecessor.
+Dr. Nerida mentioned Sir Francis Galton and I literally almost fell out of my chair.
+I was like, oh wow, this is going to go in a really bad direction.
+And suddenly I realized that Galton was Nerida’s academic predecessor.

 But he also knew that this book and its thinking were flawed.
 And so he reasoned it would be better if he compared and contrasted data from twins instead.
 He wanted to test twins separated at birth to see if their abilities differed as a result of their differing environments.
 And he did this in his book, The History of Twins in 1875.
 And voila, Galton basically invented the field of behavioral genetics that relies on twin studies to obtain its data.
 And from this data he proposed a slew of adoption studies to dive deeper into this data (including trans-racial adoptions, etc).
 But ultimately he concluded that nature was the winner over nurture.

 It was his system and definition of marks for merit applied to families that got really wild, and scary.
 So yeah, he even espoused that strong marked families should be encouraged to converge through proposed marriages via monetary incentives.
 And the families that didn’t match high marks were “dysgenic”.
 And not only should matches be made, but high marked couples should be encouraged to have children.
-Let’s let Galton speak for himself from page 362 from his
+Let’s let Galton speak for himself from his book ‘Hereditary Genius’:

 So, with Nerida flashing Galton’s name, she is indicating a whole pile of racist and eugenic overtures about what she is actually trying to do here.